ShellUI Logo

 Install ShellUI via CLI or NuGet package

-ShellUI offers two installation methods to fit your workflow preferences.
-Choose the method that works best for your project.
+ShellUI v0.2.0 offers a hybrid workflow with two installation methods.
+Choose the approach that fits your project.

 Prerequisites